apache/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/050-lesson-3-run-queries-on-complex-data-types.md

 ## Store a Result Set in a Table for Reuse and Analysis

-Finally, run another correlated subquery that returns a fairly large result set.
 To facilitate additional analysis on this result set, you can easily and quickly create a Drill table from the results of the query.

 ### Continue to use the dfs.clicks workspace